A topic from the subject of Synthesis in Chemistry.

 Procedure:

-2. Attach a condenser and a magnetic stirrer bar to the flask.
+2. Attach a condenser to the flask to prevent the loss of volatile components.
+Add a magnetic stirrer bar to the flask.

-3. Heat the reaction mixture with stirring on a hot plate.
-The temperature should be maintained at around 70°C.
+3. Heat the reaction mixture with constant stirring on a hot plate.
+Carefully monitor and maintain the temperature at approximately 70°C using a thermometer.

-• The reaction temperature influences the rate of polymerization and the molecular weight of the polymer.
+• The reaction temperature significantly affects both the rate of polymerization and the molecular weight of the resulting polystyrene.
+Higher temperatures generally lead to faster reactions but potentially lower molecular weights.

-• The reaction time can be adjusted to control the degree of polymerization and the properties of the polymer.
+• The reaction time determines the degree of polymerization (chain length) and thus the properties of the polymer.
+Longer reaction times generally lead to higher molecular weight polymers.

 Significance: